-Trying to figure out how to eliminate the pile of shoes next to the front door in your home, RV, or apartment?
+Trying to find a hack for eliminating the pile of shoes next to the front door in your camper or motorhome?
 See if one of these ideas can help.

 A regular over-the-door shoe organizer can be cut into sections and hung around the base of a bed, or along a wall or cabinet.
 Find out how using this tutorial.
 To attach the organizer to the bed in a camper or motorhome, some RV owners have used Gorilla Tape, Velcro, screws, or staples.

 The Miles family uses this homemade shoe organizer right on the interior of their front door as a handy place to store flip-flops.

 The back of the organizer is made from pet screen material edged with binding tape, and the pockets were made from mesh net fabric edged with bias tape and sewn to the pet screen through ribbon to reinforce the stitching.
 Finally, the organizer was attached to the door using snaps.
 (Thank you to the Miles family for sharing such a detailed explanation!)